 Listed below are details of Council's Chief Executive Officer and the General Managers of each department, along with their areas of responsibility.
-Click on the following link to view the Organisation Chart (230.81kB).
+Download the Organisation Chart (42.83kB).

 Prior to joining the City of Whitehorse in 2000, Noelene was Director of Customer Services at the City of Monash and had held management roles in state and local government including Senior Policy Advisor – Department of the Premier and Cabinet and the Health Department of Victoria.

 Qualifications: Noelene has a Masters in Business, Graduate Diploma in Business, Bachelor of Social Work and Bachelor of Arts.
 Former professional roles have included President of Local Government Managers Australia (LGMA), the national peak body for local government managers, Vice President and member of the Box Hill Institute Board, President and Vice President of Local Government Professionals (LGPro), the Victorian association for local government professionals.
 She is also a Fellow of the Institute of Company Directors, the Institute of Public Affairs Australia, LGMA and LGPro, and the Institute’s Audit, Finance and Risk Committee.
 Noelene has most recently served as Vice President Oceania for the International City Managers Association for a three year term and as Chair of their Finance and Operations Committee.

 Areas of responsibility: As CEO, Noelene is responsible for the overall management and performance of all Council operations.
 The four General Managers report to her and she is directly responsible for the Civic Services and Communications Departments.

 Direct reports: Tony De Fazio, Executive Manager Governance and Customer Service; Sally Freud, Manager Communications; Phil Warner, Stretegic Projects; Jo George, Executive Assistant.